123randomuser321/Zitatespucker/README.txt

 Run 'make check' after you built the library.

 Friendly warning:
-The 'check' target expects the library to be built with all backends enabled, and parts will fail otherwise.
+The 'check' target expects the library to be built with a backend for each possible file format enabled, and parts will fail otherwise.